Teaching

 Our goal is to help the students organise their own learning process, as well as provide them with a variety of opportunities to deal with educational content.
 The type, scope and checking of homework vary according to grade, subject, theme, and the individual abilities and needs of the students.
 Homework is only given in very small amounts in Years 1 and 2, often in the form of small exercises for reading, writing and calculating.
 The older the students, the more complex the homework.
 Homework can give students the opportunity to further prepare for lessons and can be in oral or written form.

-Every Monday and Friday afternoon, we offer a Homework Room for all students in Years 3 to 10 with a quiet workplace where they can do their homework.
-Also a teacher or Erzieher*in is always present and supports as needed.
+Homework in Years 1 to 6 is essentially done during study times.
+Every Tuesday and Friday afternoon, we also offer a Homework Room for all students in Years 3 to 10 with a quiet workplace where they can do their homework.
+Also a teacher is always present and supports as needed.
 This is a voluntary offer.
 The children and teenagers can decide for themselves whether they want to do their homework at school or at home.
 The checking of homework in the classroom is carried out in various ways, for example, through conversation, a small presentation of results, or through a partner or teacher check.

 During study time, the children independently practice and repeat teaching content, complete tasks from lessons, complete their homework and learn for tests or assignments.
 Homework, as well as school tasks that are not completed during the study period are taken home to be completed.

-The 40-minute study period takes place in the classroom, twice a week, for students in Years 1-6 and is led by the class Erzieher*innen.
+The study period takes place in the classroom, three times a week, for students in Years 1-6 and is led by the class Erzieher*innen.

 It is particularly important to us that during this time, the children try out different learning techniques in addition to those learnt in lessons, practice how to concentrate for long periods of time, learn to work independently on questions from lessons and solve problems that arise through reflection and research before asking a classmate or Erzieher*innen for help.